 Summary of expected upcoming releases

-You can see the results of our previous poll on using solid state drives in last week's edition.
+You can see the results of our previous poll on which kernel versions our readers are running in last week's edition.
 All previous poll results can be found in our poll archives.

 DistroWatch database summary